chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 ## Overview of Role Access

-The table below summarized the access of each specific role in the platform.
+A summary of the access of each role in the platform.

 - *SA*: Subscription Admin
 - *EA*: Environment Admin